What is eKYC (electronic Know Your Customer)?

 eKYC vs. Traditional KYC:

-Traditional KYC methods have long relied on manual verification, requiring physical presence, paper documentation, and in-person checks.
+Traditional Know Your Customer methods have long relied on manual verification, requiring physical presence, paper documentation, and in-person checks.
 This method, while thorough, often proved time-consuming and resource-intensive.

 eKYC harnesses the power of technology to streamline identity verification using online platforms, digital documentation, and automated checks.
 Not only does the eKYC online process offer faster and more efficient identity verification, but it also reduces human error, ensures a consistent approach through a paperless process, and can service customers globally without the limitations of physical boundaries.